Thiruvalluvar: Religion

 Zvelebil further states that Valluvar seems to have been "cognizant of the latest developments" in Jainism.
 Zvelebil theorizes that he was probably "a learned Jain with eclectic leanings", who was well-acquainted with the earlier Tamil literature and also had knowledge of the Sanskrit texts.
-Early Digambara or Svetambara Jaina texts do not mention Valluvar.
+Nevertheless, early Digambara or Svetambara Jaina texts do not mention Valluvar.
 The first claim of Valluvar as an authority appears in a 16th-century Jain text, about 1,100 years after his life.

 According to other scholars, Valluvar's writings suggest that he belonged to Hinduism.
 Hindu teachers have mapped his teachings in Tirukkuṟaḷ to the teachings found in Hindu texts.
 Valluvar's treatment of the concept of ahimsa or non-violence, which is the principal concept in both Jainism and Hinduism, bolsters this argument.
 While the text extols the virtue of non-violence, it also dedicates many of 700 porul couplets to various aspects of statecraft and warfare in a manner similar to Arthasastra: "An army has a duty to kill in battle, and a king must execute criminals for justice."
 This non-mystic realism and the readiness for just war teachings are similar to those found in Hinduism.
 According to M. S. Purnalingam Pillai, Valluvar has not condemned Saiva Siddhanta or its principles anywhere in the text, which he says is the crucial test to be applied in determining his religion.
 Matthieu Ricard believes Valluvar belonged to the Shaivite tradition of South India.

-The three parts that the Kural literature is divided into, namely, aram (virtue), porul (wealth) and inbam (love), aiming at attaining vitu (ultimate salvation), follow, respectively, the four foundations of Hinduism, namely, dharma, artha, kama and moksha.
+The three parts that the Kural literature is divided into, namely, aram (virtue), porul (wealth) and inbam (love), aiming at attaining vitu (ultimate salvation), follow, respectively, the first three of the four foundations of Hinduism, namely, dharma, artha, kama and moksha.
 According to Norman Cutler, the prodigious 13th-century Tamil scholar Parimelalakar – who wrote the most influential commentary on Tirukkuṟaḷ – interprets the layout and focus on the Valluvar to be synonymous with the Sanskritic concept of Puruṣārtha (the objectives of human life).
 According to Parimelalakar, the Valluvar text covers primarily and directly the first three aspects, but not vitu (moksha, release).
 The text, however, does cover turavaram (renunciation) – the means to attain spiritual release.
-Thus, vitu is indirectly discussed.
+Thus, vitu is indirectly discussed in the Kural text.